 The first Saturday of every month, it takes 24 church members to prepare and serve a hot, healthy breakfast for people in the neighborhood– some who are homeless and some who are working but having a hard time making ends meet.

-The cost to feed the 150-200 neighbors is about $300 per Saturday.
+The cost to feed the 100-150 neighbors is about $300 per Saturday.
 Financial gifts can be left at the church office and new volunteers are always welcome.
-There is a sign-up sheet on the bulletin board outside the East Dining Room.
-Right now, we are particularly looking for three people who can be "team leaders" for the clean-up process (with five people on each cleaning crew).
-They would rotate months.
-Email Stephanie Bird-Hutchison if you would like to help with this rewarding, hands-on project.
+Contact the office to get in touch with DJ Spaeth if you would like to help with this rewarding, hands-on project.